buraksezer/olric/README.md

 ctx, err := dm.Lock("lock.foo", time.Second)
 ```

-It returns immediately if it acquires the lock for the given key.
+It returns immediately, if it acquires the lock for the given key.
 Otherwise, it waits until deadline.
 You should keep `LockContext` (as ctx)
 value to call **Unlock** method to release the lock.

 **You should know that the locks are approximate, and only to be used for non-critical purposes.**